 Does your car windshield have a crack or other damage?
-Learn how full glass insurance coverage can repair your auto glass without a deductible.
+Learn how full glass coverage pays to replace it without a deductible.

-Did you just file a claim?
-Depending on your situation, your auto rates could increase.
-Read more about how filing a claim affects your costs.
+Did you just file a claim with your insurer?
+Depending on your situation, your auto insurance rates could increase.
+Read more about how filing claims affects premiums.

 Water damage can devastate your car.
 But does your insurer cover it?
 We’ll tell you which types of water damage your car insurance will cover.

-You can insure a car with a rebuilt title, but special rules apply and coverage can be more expensive.
+You can insure a car with a reconstructed title, but special rules apply and coverage can be more expensive.
 Find out how rebuilt titles affect insurance and what companies cover them.

 Discover auto insurance requirements, the best companies, and how to get the lowest rates in Maryland.